RMD Strategies to Help Ease Your Tax Burden

 2. Convert to a Roth account

-A second strategy is a Roth conversion, where you convert holdings in your tax deferred accounts to a Roth account, which is exempt from RMDs.
+A second strategy is a Roth conversion, where you rollover holdings in your tax-deferred accounts to a Roth account, which is exempt from RMDs.

 There are several situations in which such a conversion may make sense:

-- You believe you'll be in a higher bracket when you eventually withdraw the money.
+- You believe you'll be in a higher tax bracket when you eventually withdraw the money.

 - You want to manage or reduce distributions once you hit your RMD age.